Arkansas Real Estate License Requirements

 Salesperson:

-- Provide application forms and fees needed for approval to take up the licensing examination.
+- Submit application paperwork and fees to be approved to take the license examination.

-- Provide the necessary forms and fees to the Arkansas Real Estate Commission no later than 90 days after you pass the exam.
+- Submit the proper forms and fees to the Arkansas Real Estate Commission no later than ninety days after passing the examination.

 Broker:

-- Provide application forms and fees needed for approval to take up the licensing examination.
+- Submit application paperwork and fees to be approved to take the license examination.

-- Provide the necessary forms and fees to the Arkansas Real Estate Commission no later than 90 days after you pass the exam.
+- Submit the proper forms and fees to the Arkansas Real Estate Commission no later than ninety days after passing the examination.

 What is the passing score for the Arkansas real estate license exam?